State of defence: State governments

 According to Article 115i, the state governments or the authorities designated by them have the powers that the Basic Law grants to the Federal Government in the event of a state of defence if the latter is unable to take the measures necessary to avert the imminent danger.

 Federal Constitutional Court

 According to Article 115g, the following regulations apply to the Federal Constitutional Court during the state of defence.
 The Federal Constitutional Court Act may only be amended by the Joint Committee if the court deems it necessary to maintain its functionality.
 Until then, the court can take measures to maintain its functionality.

 Declarations under international law

 According to Article 115a, if the determination of the state of defence has been promulgated, and if the federal territory is under attack by armed force, the Federal President, with the consent of the Bundestag, may issue declarations under international law regarding the existence of the state of defence.

 Conscription

 In 2011, the German Conscription Act was changed to suspend - but not abolish - peacetime conscription.
-From July 1, conscripts may not be drafted except during a State of Tension or a state of defence.
+Since July 1, conscripts may not be drafted except during a State of Tension or a state of defence.